lifecompartmentalized/lifecompartmentalized.github.io/content/posts/whatisapart.md

 This is dangerous as it allows for my life to easily pass me by without me even being aware of it.

  For example, when one part of me is active, I may genuinely believe that my life is going swimminlgy, and that nothing is wrong.
 I am not aware of any negative aspects of life---I am naive.
 When a different part is active that is more aware of my entire life's circumstances, I may have a more nuanced view that life is challenging right now, even if I'm enjoying much of my current circumstances.

+I have other parts who are acutely aware of the stresses of being a grad student, and others who do the work to

+ I seem to have many separate compartments of memory that I switch between.
 -->